Birch Essential Oil

 - Fragrance Classification: Balsamic

-- According to Tisserand & Young; since Birch contains methyl salicylate, it should not be used for anyone on anticoagulant medications, the elderly or fragile and should be avoided in cases of liver problems.
+- According to Tisserand & Young, since Birch contains methyl salicylate, it should not be used for anyone on anticoagulant medications, or the elderly or fragile and should be avoided in cases of liver problems.

-- Do not use when pregnant or nursing.
+- Do not use when pregnant or lactating.

 - Possible skin irritant - avoid contact with any open wounds or mucous membranes.

 - Keep away from children and do not use on babies and children, due to the possible risk of developing Reye's Syndrome.

 - Contraindications: major surgery, hemophilia, other bleeding disorders, gastroesophageal reflux disease.

 - Should not be given to people with salicylate sensitivity (those with ADD/ADHD).

 - Arctander, Steffen.
 Perfume and Flavor Materials of Natural Origin.
 A Pathfinder Book Reprint Edition, 2017.